abdulnourwa/Color-Palette/README.md

 An interactive web application to showcase and compare different color palettes for brand identity, demonstrating their application across various UI components and marketing materials.
 This project focuses on providing a rich visual experience for evaluating brand aesthetics.

+## Deployment Status
+This application is automatically deployed to GitHub Pages on every push to the main branch.

 ## ✨ Features

 *   **🎨 Interactive Palette Selection:** Choose from multiple predefined color palettes.